zfarrand/phylo-class-social/best-books.md

 # List of best books read in 2021 by Botany 563 Spring 2022 class
-- Ayken Askapuli: Selfish Gene by Richard Dawkins -Iurii Gurkov: Somebody to love (Gay cheap and cheesy romance novell)
+- Ayken Askapuli: Selfish Gene by Richard Dawkins